fleschutz/PowerShell/Docs/install-signal-cli.md

 ## install-signal-cli.ps1 - Installs signal-cli

-Installs signal-cli from github.com/AsamK/signal-cli.
+This PowerShell script installs signal-cli from github.com/AsamK/signal-cli.
 See the Web page for the correct version number.

 ## Parameters
 ```powershell